AMSP-04/NETN-MRM/NETN-MRM.md

 NETN-MRM covers the following cases:

+* Aggregate level modelling and simulation of units
 * Aggregation of simulated subunits or physical entities.
 * Disaggregation of a unit into subunits or physical entities.
 * Division of simulated unit with re-allocation of resources between source unit and divided unit.